4-cylinder engines

 8. On models equipped with power steering, remove the pump as described in Section 10, leaving the hoses tied, move it to the side.

-9. Use a socket wrench to unscrew the nuts, remove the top cover of the drive.
+9. Using a socket wrench, unscrew the nuts and remove the top cover of the drive.

 10. Set cylinder #1 to TDC on compression stroke as described in Section 1.

-11. Loosen the water pump adjustment bolts, turn the water pump clockwise to loosen the timing belt tension.
+11. Loosen the water pump adjustment mounting bolts, turn the water pump clockwise to reduce the tension of the timing belt.

-12. Remove the drive toothed belt from the camshaft and water pump pulleys, and from the intermediate gear wheel, tie it up on one side.
+12. Remove the toothed drive belt from the camshaft and water pump pulleys and from the intermediate gear, tie it up on one side.

 14. On DOHC engines, remove the rear timing belt cover as described in Section 1.

-15. Remove the remaining water pump bolts, marking their location (where used).
+15. Remove the remaining water pump bolts, noting their locations (where is it used).

-16. Get the water pump from the block of cylinders, remove ring consolidation.
+16. Remove the water pump from the cylinder block, remove the O-ring.
 Do not rotate the crankshaft or camshaft with the timing belt disconnected.

 All engines

-17. If the water pump is defective, replace it completely, as individual parts are not available.
-Clean mating surfaces of water pump and casing (4 cylinder engines), or block (5 cylinder engines).
+17. If the water pump is faulty, replace it completely, as individual parts are not accessible.
+Clean the mating surfaces of the water pump and housing (4-cylinder engines), or block (5-cylinder engines).

-18. Assembly is carried out in the reverse order.
+18. Reassemble in reverse order.
 Use a new gasket or O-ring.
-On 5-cylinder engines, install and tension the timing belt as described in 1 section.
-Fill the cooling system as described in chapter 5.
-Tension the drive belts of the generator and the power steering pump, as described in Sections 12 And 10 respectively.
+On 5-cylinder engines, install and tension the timing belt as described in 1 Section.
+Fill the cooling system as described in Chapter 5.
+Tighten the alternator and power steering pump drive belts as described in Sections 12 and 10 respectively.